Sputnik V COVID-19 vaccine: In Russia

 The vaccine is free of charge to users in Russia and Kazakhstan.
 The cost per dose would be less than US$10 (US$20 for the required two doses) on international markets, much less than the cost of mRNA vaccines from other manufacturers.
 Kirill Dmitriev, head of the fund, told reporters that over 1 billion doses of the vaccine are expected to be produced in 2021 outside of Russia.

 The head of the Gamaleya Research Institute Alexander Ginzburg estimated that it would take 9–12 months to vaccinate the vast majority of the Russian population, assuming in-country resources were adequate.

 The commercial release of the Gam-COVID-Vac was first scheduled for September 2020.
 In October, Mikhail Murashko said that the Gam-COVID-Vac would be free for all Russian citizens after the launching of mass production.
 Later on, the Russian Ministry of Health registered the maximum ex-factory price equal to 1,942 rubles for two components and included it into The National List of Essential medicines.
 There were also suggestions to include the vaccine in the National Immunisation Calendar of Russia.

-In the beginning of December 2020, Russian authorities announced the start of a large-scale free of charge vaccination with Gam-COVID-Vac for Russian citizens: the immunization program was launched on 5 December 2020 (with 70 medical centers in Moscow providing vaccinations).
+In the beginning of December 2020, Russian authorities announced the start of a large-scale free of charge vaccination with Gam-COVID-Vac for Russian citizens: the immunization program was launched on 5 December 2020 (with 70 medical centres in Moscow providing vaccinations).

 Doctors and other medical workers, teachers, and social workers were given priority due to their highest risk of exposure to the disease.
 Initially the vaccine was only offered to people over 60 years of age, later this restriction was lifted.

 Potential recipients were notified via text messaging, which said "You are working at an educational institution and have top-priority for the COVID-19 vaccine, free of charge".
 Patients were asked a few general health questions before receiving the vaccine.
 People with certain underlying health conditions, pregnant women, and those who have had a respiratory illness for the past two weeks were barred from vaccination.
 The vaccine vial was removed from medical centre's freezer about 15 minutes before use.